Home Compare DKS vs LPLA

 DICK'S Sporting Goods vs LPL Financial Holdings: Which Stock Looks Stronger in 2026?

-LPL Financial leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with LPL Financial carrying a narrow edge on profitability.
 DICK'S Sporting Goods still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward DICK'S Sporting Goods, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with LPL Financial, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.